deepset-ai/haystack-website/src/pages/docs_hub/usage/dashboard.md

 ### Latest Requests

 The table **Latest Requests** shows the last 5 requests within your workspace.
-This way, the user has an overview about the workspace search history.
-He can come back to former requests.
+This way, the user has an overview about the workspace search history and can come back to former requests.

 ![image](../img/HaystackHub_latestrequests.png)